Velominati rule #4 It’s all about the bike…

 It’s an endurance-racing geometry, and it took me few years to tweak it to perfection.

 Now she’s 7.7Kg, great for climbing, but can hold her own in a criterium.
 Well, when the rider has the legs for it!

 I’ve always been of the opinion that an Italian bike wears nothing else than Campagnolo.

 Coherent with my beliefs, the Intenso sports a full Potenza groupset with a Compact (50-34) chain set and a 11-32 cassette.

 Also the wheels are Campagnolo, Zonda to be precise, with a couple of Vittoria Rubino Pro tires.

 Seat post and stem are Deda elementi Superleggero, while the handlebar is Bianchi Reparto Corse.

 My Bianchi Intenso brought me from Belgium to Greece, during the TCRNo6.
-She will also be my bike for the TCRNo8.

 My fastest machine – Bianchi Oltre XR2 Team edition (Lotto NL-Jumbo)